-After you hike up to Lover's Lake, its another steep hike up to Dawulun Fort.
+After you hike up to Lover's Lake, it's another steep hike up to Dawulun Fort.

 View of the tower further up the trail from Dawulun Fort.
-There is a trail the leads to the mountain in the foreground to Eagle Rock, which has great views of the northern coast.
+There is a trail that leads to the mountain in the foreground to Eagle Rock, which has great views of the northern coast.

 Another view of the tower from the viewing platform near the fort.
 Yehliu in the distance.